bdsaglam/ARC-AGI/ANALYZE_VERIFICATION.md

 Also, 94% precision is one way of viewing this.
 Looking at the sample though, there are only 12-16 failing tasks, out of which 3 are being marked as "verified".
 That's 20% of the problems being marked as verified when they actually were wrong.
 We need to run this on a representative data sample to see how bad it actually is

 gpt-5.1-none on first 100:
+- Pass Rate: 9.62% (20/208)
+- Verified Rate: 2.88% (6/208)
+- Verified but Failed: 0

 gpt-5.1-low on first 100:
+- Pass Rate: 38.46% (40/104)
+- Verified Rate: 13.46% (14/104)
+- Verified but Failed: 2 (05269061, 195ba7dc)

+This is really not looking great.
+There are too many "verified but failed".
+One pattern I see is the training examples being explicitly explained in the strategy, which of course leads to this.
+I've fixed this by updating the prompt to `Explain the strategy you used in broad terms such that it can be applied on other similar examples and other input data.` but I still feel this isn't as robust as I need it to be.
+Having false positives slip through this verification will significantly hurt the overall results.

+Idea: Run the solutions twice with strategy retrieval.
+If they do not output the same grid, then verification failed (and the actual answer).
+If both succeed, we do backtesting through the training examples using the first of the strategies (don't want to do another call to merge them).

+gpt-5.1-none on top 10:
+- Pass Rate: 89.00% (89/100)
+- Verified Rate: 24.00% (24/100)
+- Verified but Failed: 0

+gpt-5.1-low on top 10 (low_top_10_low_vs_non):
+- Pass Rate: 90.00% (9/10)
+- Verified Rate: 50.00% (5/10)
+- Verified but Failed: 0

+TODO: I really should instead train a model to predict the likelihood of there being a true PASS based on the data supplied (testing from different models, multiple tests, backtesting, etc).

+Either way, I'm going to assume that the current approach with two matching runs plus backtesting raises the precision sufficiently high to not harm things.